AntoniJanowski/AntoniJanowski/README.md

 My name is Antoni Janowski.
-I am a final year student at Machine Learning masters program at the University of Warsaw.
-I have a bachelor in Mathematics and I am greatly interested in deep learning.
+I am a final-year student in the Machine Learning master’s program at the University of Warsaw, with a Bachelor's degree in Mathematics.
+I’m particularly interested in natural language processing and deep learning.
-If you would like to contact me, write to me at my LinkedIn: https://www.linkedin.com/in/antoni-janowski-9b2614253/
+You can reach me via LinkedIn: https://www.linkedin.com/in/antoni-janowski-9b2614253/

 <!---
 AntoniJanowski/AntoniJanowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.